 Elastic APM integrates with Jaeger, an open-source, distributed tracing system.
-This integration allows users with an existing Jaeger setup to switch from the default Jaeger backend, to ingesting data with Elastic’s APM Server, storing data in Elasticsearch, and visualizing traces in the APM app.
-Best of all, this can be done without any instrumentation changes in your application code.
+This integration allows users with an existing Jaeger setup to switch from the default Jaeger backend, to the Elastic Stack — transform data with APM Server, store data in Elasticsearch, and visualize traces in the Kibana APM app.
+Best of all, no instrumentation changes are needed in your application code.

 Ready to get started?
 See the How to integrate with Jaeger guide.

 Jaeger architecture supports different data formats and transport protocols that define how data can be sent to a collector.
-Elastic APM, as a Jaeger Collector, supports:
+Elastic APM, as a Jaeger collector, supports communication with Jaeger agents via gRPC.

-The gRPC endpoint supports TLS.
-If the Jaeger gRPC collector service is enabled, and
+The APM Server gRPC endpoint supports TLS.
+If

 apm-server.sslis configured, SSL settings will automatically be applied to APM Server’s Jaeger gRPC endpoint.